-You might know already know if Greek life is – or is not – the right choice for you.
-But, if you are like many college students you just aren’t sure.
+You might know already know if Greek life is the right choice for you.
+But, if you are like many college students, you just aren’t sure.

 Joining a sorority or a fraternity has pros and cons.
 On the plus side, there are parties, immediate friend connections, possibly a place to live as an upperclassman, and a lifetime of memories to be made.
 But joining a Greek organization also means additional fees, extra commitments and activities, potentially gossipy girls and rowdy boys, and at times the possibility of out-of-control behavior.

 That said, let’s take a closer look at why Greek life might – or might not – be a good fit for you.

 Making new friends is one reason many people “go Greek.”
 You have the opportunity to build friendships with upperclassmen and create bonds for a lifetime.
 As you move through life and your career, you have an instant network, which can be invaluable when you are searching for a new job or want to get involved in a particular association or philanthropy.
 Be aware that colleges have many organizations and opportunities to make friends, so this should not be a primary reason to join a sorority or fraternity.

 2. Community Service